This short animation clip was a personal test I worked on in order to explore some techincs related to Cinema4d Xparticles plugin.

 In this particular instance I used two shoe meshes I found online and I applied a serie of deformers in order to recreate the illusion of each show morphing into each other while spinning.

-Modelled, animated in Cinema4d and rendered with Redshift.
+Shoes models found around the web, animated in Cinema4d and rendered with Redshift.

 While experimenting with soft selections in Cinema4d I came up with this eerie and organic cell-like object, from which the sci-fi scene setup came up pretty natural.